 Solar pool covers work to retain heat and minimize evaporation.
 They contain small air pockets that capture heat from the sun that is then transferred to the water in the pool.
 Solar covers also act as an insulator so that heat can't escape the water in the pool.
 It's a great way to reduce pool heating costs as it uses heat from the sun to insulate and minimize evaporation as opposed to a traditional pool heater which requires electricity.

 Are solar pool covers effective?

 Solar pool covers are effective as long as you use them consistently.
-They can heat your pool up to 12 degrees warmer than it was previously.
-Using a solar pool cover overnight will also reduce heat loss and make the water warm enough to swim in the next day.
+Using one overnight can reduce heat loss and make the water warm enough to swim in the next day.
 They're even effective at reducing chemical depletion in the water and keeping larger debris out of your pool.